darkoverlordofdata/dish/readme.md

 * use the type information to add type coercions to generated code.
 * generate import/export bindings.
 * generate the module header
-* add sugar for heap management and pointer types
-* no algorythmic optimization. produce idiomatic code so that the OdinMonkey or TurboFan will optimize.
+* no algorythmic optimization. produce idiomatic code so that OdinMonkey or TurboFan will optimize.

 Grammer